-The Bark shall provide the Berrower with a written confirmation of each foreign exchange transaction effected under the Facilities ("FX Transaction").
-Any delay or failure in delivering a confirmation shall not affact the validity of the relevant FX Transaction.
-In the absence of manifest error, all confirmations and statements sent by the Bank shall be conclusive and binding on the Berrower unless, within one Business Day of receipt, notice in writing is given to the Bank of any effection. objection
+The Bank shall provide the Borrower with a written confirmation of each foreign exchange transaction effected under the Facilities ("FX Transaction").
+Any delay or failure in delivering a confirmation shall not affect the validity of the relevant FX Transaction.
+In the absence of manifest error, all confirmations and statements sent by the Bank shall be conclusive and binding on the Borrower unless, within one Business Day of receipt, notice in writing is given to the Bank of any objection.

-Eech continuation issued in respect of a FX Transaction should be checked by the Borrawer upon receipt with a copy of which signed and returned to the Bank.
+Each confirmation issued in respect of a FX Transaction should be checked by the Borrower upon receipt with a copy of which signed and returned to